-This is the case for Sr. Zoe Krzysostan.
+This is the case for Sister Zoe Krzysostan.
 Her personnel file provides dates of major events in her life, but it doesn’t give any details about what her life was really like or who she was as a person.
 Luckily, her obituary helps to fill in these gaps.
-Sr. Zoe died in 1946 and her obituary provides really rich details about her childhood and her work as a laundress after she became a School Sister of Notre Dame.
+Sister Zoe died in 1946 and her obituary provides really rich details about her childhood and her work as a laundress after she became a School Sister of Notre Dame.
 The following is a transcription of her obituary:

 SISTER MARY ZOE KRZYSOSTAN

 St. Luke, 14, 27.

 She was born in Jaraszwo, in German-occupied Poland, October 31, 1859, the sixth of a family of nine children, three of whom died in infancy.
 When of school age Catherine attended a school taught by a school master in her native land.
 Because the family decided to emigrate to America she was granted the rare privilege of receiving Holy Communion at the early age of eleven.
 Soon after this happy day the parents, Thomas and Margaret Krzysostan, nee Diz, with their six children bade farewell to their native land and after a dangerous voyage landed in Baltimore.
 After leaving the ship the distressed father and mother surrounded by their little children stood near the port not knowing in which direction to walk, neither could any of them speak the language of the country.
 But, God always cares for His own.
 A kind Polish gentleman noticed their predicament and forlorn appearance and asked them where they wished to go.
 They did not know.
 He advised them to go to Chicago, the city that was being reborn, where they would find groups of their own country-men, and work plentiful.
 They followed his advice.